 Teach yourself the value of money early, while in college even.
 If you can stick to those frugal habits you were forced to while in graduate school you'll make better decisions for your financial future.
 Then you probably won't even need any express loans, etc.

 Don't be like so many others and worry about making an impression in the crowd.
 Living beyond your means opens up the door to more debt, something you clearly want to avoid.
 When you do have excess funds, don't fall into the trap of using this as an excuse to spend.
 This is also applicable if you constantly hire people to work for you.
 In such an instance, you must structure your budget to hire the right employees without having to overspend.

 Saving your hard-earned money is far more important than a new gadget!

 Tip 6: You have to become financially literate

 This is a critical one!
 Taking the time to research and educate yourself on saving and investing will ensure you stay on top of your financial future.
 Financial education will help you achieve all your financial endeavours and assist you in making the right investment decisions throughout your life.
 If you want to become a large-scale investor or an astute business owner, you'll require considerable financial knowledge.
 You'll want to understand the stock market, know more about purchasing rental property insurance, have what it takes to prepare your business for the holidays without recording losses, and be positioned to handle tax seasons efficiently.

 Tip 7: Always take advantage of the financial freebies!

 You would be wrong to not take advantage of what is free!
 From free seminars to free monthly savings accounts; freebies are meant to help you!
-Take advantage of the new Canadian tax laws and benefit funds without feeling embarrassed!
-Many of these will allow you tax savings and help you get money back at the end of the year.
+Take advantage of the new Canadian tax laws and benefit programs without feeling embarrassed!
+Many of these will provide you with substantial tax savings and help you get money back at the end of the year.